Best High Chairs to Make it Easier for your Child to Eat

 If the seat of the chair is slippery, a non-slip matt like counter liner can be used to sit on and keep your kiddo in place.

 The high chair photo I’ve included in this blog could use some extra modifications.
 While the 90/90/90 angle looks not too bad, the tray needs to come lower.
 I can’t see if there is a proper footrest.
 If not, you can either create your own or order one online to attach to your high chair.
-And the child could be better supported/less squirmy if some yoga blocks were placed on either side of her.
+Here are some options:

 Want more tips for feeding a picky eater?
-Check out my free training “How to teach kids to try new foods without struggles at dinnertime.“
+Check out my free training “How to teach kids to try new foods without struggles at dinnertime.